saieeshb/quartz/content/notes/Prokaryotic Transcription.md

 4. Unlike the prokaryotes, most genes in the eukaryotes don't cause a GC Stem loop.
 5. Transcriptional processing occurs. ![[Images/Pasted image 20221114133347.png]]
 	1. An enzyme adds Methyl-G cap at the 5' end.
-		1. It is **co-transcriptional** meaning that it occurs simultaneosly while
+		1. It is **co-transcriptional** meaning that it occurs simultaneosly while RNA Polymerase is transcribing the DNA itself.
+	2. A couple of enzymes add the Poly-A tail to the Pre-mRNA to the 3' end.
+		1. It is **post-transcriptional** meaning that it occurs after the RNA Polymerase is done transcribing.
+		2. Obv it would be post-transcriptional because, you can only add it to the 3' end if it
 >[!warning] Alpha-amanitin found in some mushrooms is fatal and causes death because...
 >
 >It blocks RNA Polymerase in Eukaryotes hence, you can't produce protein and you die. lul